Foreign Countries Where the USMLE is Accepted

 If you are planning to start practicing medicine in the UK, there are a few requirements.
 You will need to have passed Steps 1 and 2 within 4 times.
 If you passed on your 5th attempt, you won’t be eligible to register to practice medicine in the UK.
 If you passed the exams over 2 years ago, you will need to have practiced medicine for 3 out of the last 5 years before you submit your application.
 This includes 6 months out of the last year.

-As you can see, the USMLE can help you with your medical career in more countries than just the US alone.
-We at Elite Medical Prep are here to help you prepare for the USMLE from beginning to end as well as your MCAT and residency advising.
-You can schedule a free consultation today so we can better assess your needs and pair you with the perfect tutor for YOU!
+As you can see, the USMLE can help you pursue a medical career in more countries than just the US.
+At Elite Medical Prep, we’re here to guide you through every step of your USMLE journey, as well as provide MCAT prep and residency advising.